-On the eastern or creek side, the formal raised beds transition seamlessly with the natural habitat.
+On the creek side, the formal raised beds transition seamlessly with the natural habitat.
 The drooping willow branches skimming the surface of the water add to the considerable enchantment of the eastern fringe of the property.
 Seven Willows is now the property of Carleton University through a donation made in 2007.

 Whether the visitor is looking for expansive ideas, to downsize, reinvent their own garden or just savour the experience, Seven Willows offers something for each visitor.
 The gracious layout of the 7-1/2 irregular-shaped grounds of sweeping lawns contains eight separate and distinct gardens consisting of 50 flower beds; each garden encompasses at a minimum six flower beds, and each garden displays its own individual character and unique design in both the shape of the beds and plantings.
 These gardens are identified for reference and to facilitate effective strolling through Seven Willows.

-Hours: 11 am to 5 pm.
-June 1st to September 30th.
+Garden visits are by appointment only.
+Hours: 11 am to 3 pm.
+June 1st to September 15th.
+Admission is Free!